XiaosuTong/drsstl/README.md

 ## Fitting

-The main function to call in the package is `r drsstl`
+The main function to call in the package is `drsstl` function, which is a wrapper function of `sstl_mr` and `sstl_local` two functions